thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 | 5x5x5 BLD  |               |               |               |               | ✓   |
 | 3x3x3 MBLD |               |               |               |               | ✓   |

 As a Delegate, you may occasionally find yourself in the position of delegating in regions which do not have established Delegates or do not hold regular competitions.
 While it may seem like a good idea to choose as many events as possible in order to afford competitors the rare opportunity to compete in as many events as possible, underdeveloped communities often do not have enough skilled cubers to justify having some of the more advanced events.
 This can lead to slow rounds when there are not enough skilled individuals to fill important roles like scrambling.
-Time at WCA-recognized competitions is much more valuable to these communities than it is to well-established communities; if the region is highly underdeveloped and does not get regular access to Delegates, consider choosing to hold more rounds of the beginner-friendly events with long cutoff times and large advancement groups over less popular events.
-When regular competitions can be established in underdeveloped communities, it is safer to start holding less popular events, as time will not be spent catering to events that relatively few people can participate in.
+Time at WCA-recognized competitions is much more valuable to these communities than it is to well-established communities; if the region is highly underdeveloped and does not get regular access to Delegates, consider holding more rounds of the beginner-friendly events with long cutoff times and large advancement groups over less popular events.
+When regular competitions can be established in those communities, it is safer to start holding less popular events, as time will not be spent catering to events that relatively few people can participate in.

 ## Organizing a Competition

 As a WCA Delegate, you will often have more experience organizing WCA competitions than non-Delegate organizers.
-While Delegates can and often do much of the work organizing competitions, especially with inexperienced organizers, this document aims to cover only the responsibilities of the Delegate themselves.
+While Delegates can and often do much of the work organizing competitions, especially with inexperienced organizers, this document aims to cover only the Delegate responsibilities.
 For detailed information about the responsibilities involved with organizing competitions, see the [Organizer Guidelines](https://www.worldcubeassociation.org/organizer-guidelines).

 ### Community Organizers and Delegate Organizers

 There is a spectrum of how WCA competitions are organized, with organizer-led competitions on one end and Delegate-led competitions on the other.
-Organizer-led competitions are when a non-Delegate member of the community does most of the work preparing for and running a competition, while a Delegate does the minimum required of them: receiving a competition proposal, confirming a competition on the WCA website, generating scrambles, showing up to the competition in-person to verify that the regulations are being upheld, and submitting results.
+Organizer-led competitions are when a non-Delegate member of the community does most of the work preparing for and running a competition, while a Delegate does the minimum required of them: receiving a competition proposal, confirming a competition on the WCA website, generating scrambles, showing up to the competition in person to verify that the regulations are being upheld, and submitting results.
 On the other end of the spectrum are Delegate-led competitions, where the Delegate(s) handle every aspect of organizing a competition, and often the overall arc of multiple competitions in a region.

 In practice, fully organizer-led competitions are rare, as there are many possible points of failure that could prevent a competition from happening entirely, or happening at an unacceptably low level of quality.
 On the other hand, Delegate-led competitions are common in very small cubing communities with only one or two Delegates, as well as in very large and mature regions that have many Delegates under the umbrella of a Regional Organization.